 The EA-6B supports strike aircraft, ships, and ground troops by degrading the enemy's early warning capability and electronic weapons systems.
 The avionics contained in the aircraft enable it to navigate under all weather conditions without reference to ground navigation aids, fly high altitude or low-level profiles, and intercept and jam enemy electronic emissions.

 The EA-6B Prowler is included in every aircraft carrier deployment as an integral part of the fleet's first line of defense, and will remain so well into the next century.
 As a result of US defense restructuring in 1995, the EF-111 Raven was retired and the EA-6B was left as the only radar jammer in the US inventory.
-Five new squadrons were formed, with four of these squadrons dedicated to supporting USAF Expeditionary Force wings.
+Four new squadrons were formed and the disestablishment of a fifth was cancelled.
+Four of these squadrons are dedicated to supporting USAF Expeditionary Force wings.

 Since being introduced into the fleet, updates have kept the Prowler abreast of the dynamic threats and the expanding roles associated with the Command and Control Warfare mission area.
 The EA-6B has made significant contributions to every major conflict in which Allied air has participated since the Vietnam War.
 It was key to our early and overwhelming success in the Desert Storm War and is now playing an integral role in worldwide peacekeeping operations.